Little Berkhamsted

-Little Berkhamsted is a village and civil parish in Hertfordshire, England, five miles south-west of the town of Hertford.
+Little Berkhamsted is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 5 miles south-west of Hertford, its post town.
+At the 2021 census the parish had a population of 527.

 The village is in a hilly location, some 120 metres (400 feet) above sea level.
 It has a row of weather-boarded cottages opposite St Andrew's Church.
 Conservative cabinet minister Reginald Maudling (1917–79) and his widow, Beryl, are buried in the churchyard.
 Nearby there is an Elizabethan house and 'Stratton's Folly', a 1789 brick tower.